dcodemaxz/Vikaru-Bot/README.md

 • [1] Start Bot
 ```

-Enter your WhatsApp number in international format (e.g., +62 895-0889-9033).
+Enter your WhatsApp number in international format ( e.g., +62 895-0889-9033 ).
-Then, copy and paste the pairing code into your WhatsApp app when prompted.
+Then, copy and link the pairing code to your WhatsApp application.

 Once the connection is successful, the bot will be ready for use.
 Try sending a simple command: